Christopher F. Barnett MD, Co-Chair

 Dr. Broccard received his medical degree from the University of Geneva Medical School, Switzerland.
 He completed his house staff training at Geneva University Hospital and further critical care training at Lausanne University Hospital, Switzerland.
 He subsequently completed pulmonary and critical care fellowships at the University of Minnesota and at the Mayo Clinic in Rochester, Minnesota.

-As of October 2019, Dr. Broccard reported no external relationships.
+As of September 2020, Dr. Broccard reported the following external relationships:

 Cherylee W. J. Chang, MD